Program Status: FY 2017 Notice of Solicitation of Application (in development)

-Notice of Solicitation of Application (pdf)
+Notice of Solicitation of Application (in development)

 What does this program do?

 It provides affordable financing to develop housing for year-round and migrant or seasonal domestic farm laborers.
 (1)

 Who may apply for this program?

 This program assists qualified applicants that cannot obtain commercial credit on terms that will allow them to charge rents that are affordable to low-income tenants.
 Borrowers must have sufficient qualifications and experience to develop and operate the project.
 Qualified applicants include:

 - Farmers, associations of farmers and family farm corporations

 - Associations of farmworkers and nonprofit organizations*

 - Most State and local governmental entities*

 Housing may be constructed in urban or rural areas, as long as there is a demonstrated need.